-Cano et al (549) Friedreich's Ataxia Impact Scale: A new measure striving to provide the flexibility required by today's studies Prospective; cross- sectional; questionnaire mailed to individuals (69% response rate) 307 individuals with reported FRDA (18- 82 yrs; 53% female and 47% male; average age 40 yrs) scales used in the MSQLI (Pain, Fatigue, Bladder dysfunction, Bowel dysfunction and Visual Impairment) Friedreich Ataxia Impact Scale (FAIS 126 item scale in full version with shortened versions for observational studies or for "more" or "less" severe cohorts). - 51.9 ± 10.0.
-MSQLI - Subscales of Fatigue, Pain Bladder (all had P values< 0.0001) and Vision were lower in individuals with FA compared to controls.
+(549) Friedreich's Ataxia Impact Scale: A new measure striving to provide the flexibility required by today's studies Prospective; cross- sectional; questionnaire mailed to individuals (69% response rate) 307 individuals with reported FRDA (18- 82 yrs; 53% female and 47% male; average age 40 yrs) Bowel dysfunction and Visual Impairment) Friedreich Ataxia Impact Scale (FAIS 126 item scale in full version with shortened versions for observational studies or for "more" or "less" severe cohorts).
+0.0001) and Vision were lower in individuals with FA compared to controls.
 Patient-reported rating scale quantifying eight areas considered clinically important to individuals with FRDA: Speech, Body movement, Upper limb functioning, Lower limb functioning, Complex tasks, Mood, Self- perception, and Isolation.
 Rasch analysis allowed for the development of three shorter versions of the FAIS.
-This study validated a new FRDA-specific comprehensive measure in a large and diverse cohort of adult individuals with FRDA.
-Paulsen et Health- Prospective; 43 children PedsQL 4.0 - 23 Child Self Report: Children and parents both reported al (115) related Cross- with FRDA item, Generic Core Total - lower QOL compared to literature quality of life sectional; data (8-18yrs; 21 multidimensional 66.4±14.7, P<0.0001. based control groups.
-Physical health in children collected at male and questionnaire Physical Health scores were the lowest.
-PedsQL 4.0 with time of visit 22 females; that has been Subscale - 63.2±17.4, captures aspects of health-related Friedreich average age validated in P<0.0001.
-QOL across multiple dimensions and ataxia 13.2 yrs) healthy and Psychosocial Heath demonstrates modest correlation to
+This study validated a new FRDA- specific comprehensive measure in a large and diverse cohort of adult individuals with FRDA. al (115) Health- related quality of life in children with Friedreich Prospective; Cross- sectional; data collected at time of visit 43 children with FRDA (8-18yrs; 21 male and 22 females; average age PedsQL 4.0 - 23 item, multidimensional questionnaire that has been validated in Child Self Report: Generic Core Total - 66.4±14.7, P<0.0001.
+Physical Health Subscale - 63.2±17.4, P<0.0001.
+Children and parents both reported lower QOL compared to literature based control groups.
+Physical health scores were the lowest.
+PedsQL 4.0 captures aspects of health-related QOL across multiple dimensions and